François de La Baume: French Wars of Religion

 In the 1560s, Suze championed the interests of the House of Guise, inside the governorship of Dauphiné.
 During the first civil war, Suze remained loyal to the crown, and supported the royal commanders of the south in the fight against the Protestant insurgents, the baron des Adrets and Montbrun.

 While the court was on its grand tour from 1564 to 1566, the court passed through Suze-la-Rousse where Suze was resident.
 As a sign of the favour in which his family resided, the king and his mother participated in the baptism of his recently born daughter, holding her at the baptismal font.

 During the second civil war, Suze again campaigned in the south of France, he captured the strategic Pont-Saint-Esprit which controlled the crossing of the Rhône, hoping to trap the Protestant commander D'Acier on the other side, however d'Acier turned back and forced Suze to abandon his hold on the town.

-Starting in 1568, the Ordre du Saint-Michel became increasingly decentralised in its awarding, with many local magnates granted the privilege to bestow the collar of the order on nobles of their choosing, outside the confines of an annual ceremony.
+Starting in 1568, the Ordre de Saint-Michel became increasingly decentralised in its awarding, with many local magnates granted the privilege to bestow the collar of the order on nobles of their choosing, outside the confines of an annual ceremony.
 Suze for his part was granted the honour of creating four members of the order between 1568 and 1570.

 In the year of 1572, his barony of Suze was elevated to a county by royal patent.